 4.3.3 Other optical measurements and radiometric quantities

 Other optical instruments were attached to the rosette sampler.
 These include a transmissometer (Wetlabs C-Star, path 25 cm) for beam attenuation measurement, a chlorophyll fluorometer (SeaPoint) and a CDOM fluorometer (Optic & Mikro-elektonik, Germany, see Amon2003).
 Additionally, a LISST-100X (Laser In Situ Scattering and Transmissometry, Sequoia Scientific) was attached to the rosette and provided beam attenuation (532 nm) and forward light scattering measurements at 32 angles from which particle size distribution was estimated.
 Various optical measurements were also made in the laboratory to determine other IOPs.
-These include the absorption of coloured dissolved (aCDOM) and particulate (aP) organic matter, the absorption coefficients of non-algal particles (aNAP) and phytoplankton (aPHI).
+These include the absorption of colored dissolved (aCDOM) and particulate (aP) organic matter, the absorption coefficients of non-algal particles (aNAP) and phytoplankton (aPHI).
 Apparent optical properties (AOPs) measurements included light transmittance (T), photosynthetically available radiation (PAR), downward irradiance (Ed), upwelled radiance (Lu) and global solar irradiance (Es).
 The latter three radiometric quantities were measured simultaneously using a Compact-Optical Profiling System (C-OPS) manufactured by Biospherical Instruments Inc. (San Diego, California) that was deployed during MALINA Leg2b.
 The principal data products obtained from the C-OPS data were the diffuse attenuation coefficient (Kd) plus the water-leaving radiance (LW) including all normalized forms.
 Detailed methodology and results derived from C-OPS measurements can be found in Doxaran2012, Antoine2013, Belanger2013b, and Hooker2013.

-4.4 Nutrients (Fig. 7)
+4.4 Nutrients (Fig. 8)